Our People

 Our South Island teams are led by Stu, covering Christchurch, Oamaru, Queenstown and the West Coast.
 Stu brings extensive experience across the youth sector, including The Salvation Army community centres and supporting the welfare of rangitahi.

-Recently making a career shift from a technology role where he gained skills around systems, people and processes, Stu is excited to be back in a community organisation impacting real people and real change.
+Stu made a career shift from a technology role where he gained skills around systems, people and processes, to be back in a community organisation impacting real people and real change.

 These are the faces you see every day across New Zealand.
 Our Team Leaders are pivotal to Youthtown’s success, leading programme planning and delivery, and supporting both permanent and casual Programme Leads.